submissions are open from February 22nd - March 10th.

 If possible, please read a copy of SICK before submitting to familiarise yourself with the kind of work we publish.
 We have both print and PDF copies available in our shop.
 You can also read select pieces we have previous published on our excerpts page.

-Some things we’re not interested in include cartoons, comics, personal or nature photography, rhyming poems, horror stories, fantasy, YA fiction, genre fiction, ‘letters to self’, listicles, screenplays, and academic writing.
+Some things we’re not interested in include cartoons, comics, personal or nature photography, rhyming poems, horror stories, fantasy, ‘letters to self’, listicles, screenplays, and academic writing.
 SICK does not publish work that includes medical advice, reviews of treatments or diets, ‘wellness’ tips, ‘warrior’ narratives, and stories of ‘overcoming’ disability.

-Writers will be paid 12 pence per word; poets & artists will receive £60 for selected work.
 SICK aims to increase these rates as the magazine continues to grow, and we have proudly done so twice since launching in 2019.
 Contributors are paid upon completion or acceptance of work.
-If you are interested in providing funding for our publication, please email olivia ( @ ) sickmagazine.org
+If you are interested in providing funding for our publication, please email hello ( @ ) sickmagazine.org

 HOW TO SUBMIT

-- For written submissions (excluding poetry), include a title, word count, and short bio (5-75 words) in the body of your email.
+- For written submissions (excluding poetry), include a title, word count, and short bio (5-50 words) in the body of your email.
 Please attach your submission as a Word doc or PDF.
-Including a brief summary of your work is optional.

-- For poetry, include the number of poems you are submitting alongisde a short bio (5-75 words) in the body of your email.
+- For poetry, include the number of poems you are submitting alongisde a short bio (5-50 words) in the body of your email.
 Please attach your submission as a Word doc or PDF and include all poems in one document.
+Please submit a minimum of two and a maximum of five poems.

-- For visual art, include a short artist statement, bio, and send work as JPEG or PNG attachments and not in the body of the email or as zip files.
+- For visual art, include a short artist statement, bio (5-50 words), and send work as JPEG or PNG attachments and not in the body of the email or as zip files.
 We publish a minimum of three works per artist; please submit a minimum of three and a maximum of eight images.

 Do you accept previously published work?